drkvogel/retrasst/notes/big-list.md

 * Source/Current box - standardise name - source better
 * how to save stuff? to which tables? when (ie. per row or on exit/save)?
     * save *_retrieval per row, others on exit/signoff
+ * Allow user to fill gaps in boxes from secondary aliquot after primary aliquot (partly?) completed
+ * though for last chunk, there is no row after chunk->getStatus() called in showChunks and sgChunksDrawCell - necessary?